 Billabong Creek floodplain

-Billabong Creek at Jerilderie.
+Aerial view of Billabong Creek at Jerilderie

 The department is developing a whole-of-valley floodplain management plan under the Water Management Act 2000 for Billabong Creek.
 This will replace the existing floodplain management plan that was originally developed under the Water Act 1912.